 Response 1:

 Thank you for your comment.
-Sometimes we prefer to restate the abbreviation if it is important to the context – especially when the concept is described in details.
-Generally speaking, however, we agree with your comment and fixed the text in a number of places.
-Let us know if we missed any specific occurrence.
+Sometimes we prefer to re-state the abbreviation if it is important to the context – especially when the concept is described in detail.
+However, we agree with your comment and fixed the text in many places.

 Comment 2: